ChapelR/harlowe-macro-api/docs/developer.md

 The `src` folder contains the source code for the framework.
 The `examples` folder contains macro examples.
 When built, everything in the example folder will be minified, CSS code will additionally be auto-prefixed.
 These processed files are output to `examples/minified`.
 Everything in the `src` folder is concatenated and minified and output to the `dist` folder.
 A new `harlowe-macro-api.zip` file is also generated with the compiled framework JavaScript.

+To add new source code files, you'll need to add them to the build process (see below).

 ## Coding Standards

 Everything here is written in ES5.
 I may set up Babel on the build process at a later date and move the code to ES6+, but for now contributions should be mostly in ES5.
 Please lint your code with [JSHint](https://jshint.com/).